StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/uninstall.md

 To un-install SUSE Observability the first action is to run the `helm uninstall` command.
 This command will remove all resources created by the `helm upgrade --install` command.

-Uninstall the `stackstate` release from the `stackstate` namespace like this, replace the namespace or release name with any custom names used during installation:
+Uninstall the `suse-observability` release from the `suse-observability` namespace like this, replace the namespace or release name with any custom names used during installation:

 ```
-helm uninstall --namespace stackstate stackstate
+helm uninstall --namespace suse-observability suse-observability
 ```

 The command will return almost immediately but shutting down all the pods and removing all other resources can take a while.
 Check if all pods are gone with:
 ```
-kubectl get pods --namespace stackstate
+kubectl get pods --namespace suse-observability
 ```

 If you want to re-install SUSE Observability later and have the old data still available this is all, for a full uninstall continue with the next 2 sections.